-A piece of art recently came to Inside CDCR’s attention.
-Originally believed to have been purchased at a San Francisco art show, the item turned out to be the work of an artist at Folsom State Prison.
+A piece of San Francisco Giants artwork, believed to have been purchased at an art show, turned out to be the work of an artist at Folsom State Prison.

 The piece was a metal sheet pressed with the image of the old San Francisco Giants mascot, “Madcap.”
 A piece of paper on the back of the art read, “Inns, J., Madcap, 10.00, .40, Folsom Art Show, 79439, copper, 10.40, 1967.”
 There are also the numbers 31 and 2.
 The year 1968 is written to the side but it’s scratched out.